Documentation

 Content chaos test

-Content chaos test will randomly halve, double or triple areas of content so you can check how well your layout handles these situations.
+Content chaos test will randomly increase or decrease text content so you can check how well your layout handles these situations.
 Can be used to check if you layout can handle different languages or longer and shorter content.
-When active a warning icon is shown next to the pane title, and the entire pane has a red border.

 Hostile CSS